 What monies are owed the lender at the end of the Reverse Mortgage are Principal, interest, and FHA mortgage insurance premiums that have accrued over the life of the loan.
-If you opted for a line of credit. you only repay the portion of the credit line that was actually used.
-Repayment (called a maturity event) happens when you no longer occupy the home, refinance, or pass away.
+If you opted for a line of credit, you will only repay the portion of the credit line that was actually used.
 For reference, see: https://reversemortgagehelpline.com/what-is-a-maturity-event%3F for when a HECM qualifies for a "maturity event" or becomes due.

 Are my heirs responsible for the reverse mortgage debt?
 No. The loan is not in their name so they are not personally liable.

 Are my heirs responsible for the debt if the loan balance is more than the value?

 Neither you nor your heirs are liable if the outstanding loan is more than the house is worth.
 The FHA mortgage insurance covers any remaining balance.
 If the house ends up being worth less than what is owed, and if the heirs decide they don’t want to keep the house, the borrower’s estate is not responsible.
 On the other hand, if your heirs want to keep the house, they have the option of paying off the loan for the existing balance or 95% of the current market value, whichever amount is less.